dariowho/intents/docs/source/development.rst

 Read the Docs
 -------------

-Documentatio is published on *Read the Docs* via their default integration.
+Documentation is published on *Read the Docs* via their default integration.
 As Poetry is not available in *Read the Docs* build environment, a **requirements** file must be provided.
 The build script is configured to read `readthedocs.txt` for this purpose.